nenoch/CV/README.md

 ## Irene Canuti

 After years working  as a Project Manager - juggling between Tech, Design and Marketing - I realised something very simple: I am a Maker.
 I like making things real, from ideation to implementation.
-I love graphic design and coding, product design, 3D printing, playing with hardware and DIY projects, but also project management, business and iterative development.
+I like telling stories, and I love visual and product design, coding, hardware and 3D printing, but also project management and iterative development.

-I am a traveler and I lived and worked in Italy, China and UK.

 Internet has always been my natural environment.
-A place where one can build and see ideas grow and spread quickly.
+The digital world is a place where one can build and see ideas grow and spread quickly.
+I started my own business because I believe it is possible to bring the same flexibility offline and make an impact.

-I feel comfortable with uncertainty because is raw material, everything is possible.

-I started my own business because I want to make an impact It only takes a adaptivity, strategy, intuition and great motivation.
+I love traveling, I lived and worked in Italy, China and UK meeting many inspiring individuals.
 I am looking for innovative and interesting projects and amazing teams to collaborate with.
-An environment where I will never stop learning and be surprised.

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills

+### Personal Skills

+**Curious Quick learner**
+I pick up on things quickly.
+It is probably why often in my career I was hired for A and ended up taking care of Z. Learning is all about motivation and curiosity is my strength.
+I always ask myself "What's next?" and "Can I know more?"

+**Team player**
+Behind the best outcomes there is always a collective effort.
+Collaboration pushes us out from our heads and forces us to consider different ways of looking at issues.
+There is a lot to learn from anyone.

+**Natural planner**
+I have a talent for keeping the "big picture" clear, while breaking it down in actionable pieces.
+A characteristic that led me to managing even though I never pictured myself in the role before start working.

+**Researcher**
+A passion for research in any field helped not just my academic career, but also my strategic and creative thinking in work and life.
+Making informed decisions and being aware of current trends.

+**Problem solver**
+My motto is "Stop talking, Start doing".
+I feel comfortable with uncertainty because is raw material: everything is possible.
+Wherever there is a problem there is a path to an exciting solution to be found.

+**Dots-connector**
+I am good at finding novel connections between different domains and disciplines.
+It is the way to innovation I believe, and cross-pollination, listening to as many voices as possible in the process, is key.

 ### Self taught Skills

+During my BA I spent time learning graphic and web design online.
+An hobby that led to my first steps into freelancing for charities and organisations such as the Italian Red Cross.

 - Adobe CS:
   - Illustrator